 Thankfully, due to yet more research, there is a theory for understanding the evolution of high-performance teams.
 In the 1960s, psychology researcher Dr. Bruce Tuckman developed a four-step model for team evolution, which others have since iterated.
 This will help you track the development of your team and give a window into what to expect.

-This is generally the rocky stage in which team members face challenges or conflicts within the group.
-It’s the stage at which most teams fail.
+Storming This is generally the rocky stage in which team members face challenges or conflicts within the group.
+It’s also the stage at which most teams fail.

-Conflict can be for numerous reasons, such as different members having different working styles or members vying for position.
+Conflict can be for numerous reasons, such as different members having different working styles or members vying for a position.
 Whatever the reason may be, it’s important for the team leader to coach the team and individuals through this stage and how to manage their issues.
 When it comes to resolving conflict, it's important to create rules of engagement or ways of working that everyone in the team feels good about.

-Once the team has settled down into their roles and the conflict has been resolved, the magic begins to happen.
-Members have learned more about each other and start to work well together.
+Norming Once the team has settled down into their roles and the conflict has been resolved, the magic begins to happen.
+Members have learned more about each other and have started to work well together.
 There is more collaboration and constructive feedback.

 In 1977, adjourning was added as a fifth stage, in reference to a team breaking up after a task has been completed.